AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 ### The easy way

-Download the .deb packages of **linux headers** and **linux image** of the kernel you wish to install from the [releases](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases) section.
+Download the .deb packages of **linux-headers** and **linux-image** of the kernel you wish to install from the [releases](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases) section.

-Install them using `apt`.
+Install **linux-headers** first and then **linux-image** using `apt` and restart your Mac.
 In case you do not know how to do so, follow the instructions given below.
 Else you are good to go.

-On terminal, type `sudo apt install ` and then drag and drop the **linux headers** file to the terminal and press enter/return key.
+On terminal, type `sudo apt install ` and then drag and drop the **linux-headers** file to the terminal and press enter/return key.

-Do the similar process for **linux images** package.
+Do the similar process for **linux-images** package.

 Restart your Mac.